 and GIVEN there is a repository of test cases

 WHEN the QA engineer creates or updates testable cases, hopefully in a Cucumber-ish or Gherkin-like format, based off the user story’s the acceptance criteria, that includes both a good mix of rainy day and perfect world scenarios

-THEN then product manager will engage walk-through of some or all of the text cases to get a feel for whether or not the test cases align with the story’s acceptance criteria.
+THEN the product manager will engage a walk-through of some or all of the text cases to get a feel for whether or not the test cases align with the story’s acceptance criteria.

 (Here is where you bribe your JIRA/VSTS/Rally admin to create an extension to auto-generate subtasks that reflect your organization’s definition of done.
 The team can decided if any or all of them are relevant on a story-by-story basis … especially as what I’ve enumerated below is likely overkill for Agile Scrum peeps.)